-A 2011 study on Adopt a Village by Mission Measurement assessed the program on three levels: overall effectiveness, sustainability and cost-effectiveness.
-The study has found that projects implemented through Adopt a Village have met all three objectives, and Free The Children continues to strive to make its programs effective, sustainable and cost-effective.
+A 2011 study on Adopt a Village by Mission Measurement assessed the programme on three levels: overall effectiveness, sustainability and cost-effectiveness.
+The study has found that projects implemented through Adopt a Village have met all three objectives, and Free The Children continues to strive to make its programmes effective, sustainable and cost-effective.

 Like most young girls in Sierra Leone, 15-year-old Matilda Yusuf is responsible for collecting water for her household, her parents and three sisters.

-Before Free The Children built a well in her district of Kono, fetching water was a difficult, even dangerous task for Matilda.
+Before Free The Children built a well in the Kono District, fetching water was a difficult, even dangerous task for Matilda.

 But the water Matilda hauls from Free The Children’s well every morning is clean, and suitable for drinking, cooking, laundry and other domestic chores.

 “Clean water is important to our health,” she says, “because sicknesses like typhoid come from unclean water.”

 Matilda’s family are not the only ones benefitting from the well dug by Free The Children.
 Local school children and their families can also access fresh water, she says.